aluxnimm/outlookcaldavsynchronizer/README.md

 - Status

 Use the Synchronization Profiles dialog to configure different synchronization profiles.
 Each profile is responsible for synchronizing one Outlook calendar/task or contact folder with a remote folder of a CalDAV/CardDAV server.

+Beginning with version 2.15.0 advanced configuration settings are hidden by default and you can enable them by clicking on *Show advanced settings* and disable them again by clicking on *Hide advanced settings*.
+The default behaviour can also be configured as a general option, see below.

 The toolbar on the left upper part provides the following options:

 - **Add new profile** adds a new empty profile
 - **Add multiple profiles** bulk profile creation to add multiple profiles at once and choose the folder for each discovered server resource (calendar, addressbook and task)
 - **Delete selected profile** deletes the current profile
 - **Copy selected profile** copies the current profile to a new one
-- **Move selected profile up** change ordering in the tree view
+- **Move selected profile up** change ordering in the tree view *(only in advanced settings)*
-- **Move selected profile down** change ordering in the tree view
+- **Move selected profile down** change ordering in the tree view *(only in advanced settings)*
-- **Open data directory of selected profile** Show directory with cached relations file in explorer for debugging
+- **Open data directory of selected profile** Show directory with cached relations file in explorer for debugging *(only in advanced settings)*
+- **Clear cache** delete the sync cache and start a new initial sync with the next sync run.
-- **Expand all nodes** expand all nodes in the tree view, enabled by default but can be changed in general options
+- **Expand all nodes** expand all nodes in the tree view, enabled by default but can be changed in general options *(only in advanced settings)*
-- **Collapse all nodes** collapse all nodes in the tree view
+- **Collapse all nodes** collapse all nodes in the tree view *(only in advanced settings)*
 - **Export Profiles to File** and
 - **Import Profiles from File** See Profile Import/Export

-When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for SOGo, Fruux, Posteo, Yandex, GMX, Sarenet and Landmarks where the DAV Url for autodiscovery is already entered.
+When adding a new profile you can choose between a generic CalDAV/CardDAV, a google profile to simplify the google profile creation and predefined CalDAV/CardDAV profiles for SOGo, Fruux, Posteo, Yandex, GMX, Sarenet and Landmarks, Cozy Cloud and Nextcloud where the DAV Url for autodiscovery is already entered.

 The following properties need to be set for a new generic profile: